itsalectric/643_Project_2/README.md

 		1. ex. ecX-X-X-X-X.compute-1.amazonaws.com
 2. Within PuTTY:
 	1. Select "Data" within the "Connection" drop down on the left pane
-		1. Input "ec2-user" in the "Auto-login username" textbox
+		1. Input "ubuntu" in the "Auto-login username" textbox
 	2. Expand the "SSH" section under the "Connections" tree, and select "Auth"
 		1. Click Browse and load your PPK file created from the section above
 3. Navigate back to the main Session Page (optional - create a label for the Session and select save to easily connect back again later)